JRejex/Scripts/README.md

 ## Handy Scripts for Computer Forensics and Network Administration
 ---------------------------------
 Hello {0x77 0x6f 0x72 0x6c 0x64}!
 Welcome to my github.\
-My name is **James Rejouis**.
+My name is **James** but you can call me Juice!
 I'm a cyber security enthusiast and avid believer in programming for efficiency.\
 Here are a collection of scripts I created with varying purposes aligned to Cyber Security,\
 Network Administration and Forensics Artifact Collection.\
 Scripts are finished however there is always room for new features and enhancements.